msub2/awesome-webxr/README.md

 - [PlayCanvas](https://playcanvas.com/) - A browser-based WebGL engine with support for WebXR content, mobile browsers, collaborative editing, and more.
   - [Official Documentation](https://developer.playcanvas.com/en/)

-- [Rogue Engine](https://rogueengine.io/) - An HTML5 Game Engine based on Three.js
+- [Rogue Engine](https://rogueengine.io/) - An HTML5 Game Engine based on Three.js and TypeScript.
   - [Official Documentation](https://rogueengine.io/docs/manual/getting-started/installation/)

 - [Unity](https://unity.com/) - A highly popular game engine with community packages that enable content to be exported for WebXR.